LlamaBot: A Pythonic bot interface to LLMs

 Llamabot comes with CLI demos of what can be built with it and a bit of supporting code.

-And here is another one where llamabot
+Here is one where llamabot

 is used as part of the backend of a CLI app